 Leaders in Arctic Research

-Located just 200 miles south of the Arctic Circle, UAF’s unique location is well situated for arctic and northern research.
+UAF is a leader in Arctic Research.
+Located just 200 miles south of the Arctic Circle, UAF’s unique location is well situated for Arctic and northern research.
 UAF faculty are leading the way and answering questions to help us better understand the world around us.
 From determining the impacts of climate change to studying what hibernating ground squirrels can teach us about emergency medicine, UAF research is telling the story of our place in the natural world.

 During Giving Day we would especially welcome gifts to the following funds: